CNRS-DSI-Dev/dashboard/README.md

 ## Install

 The dashboard app must be put in the owncloud apps directory, with the name "dashboard" (without any number).

+Dashboard app can be accessed by anyone.
+As the app gives informations about your entire owncloud instance, I would advise you to restrict access to choosen groups of users (see app install panel).

 The stats will be updated with the next cron run.
 Stats are timestamped / logged only once a day.